jzitelli/poolvr.py/README.md

 ## HOW TO START:

-Installation will place a Python script `play_poolvr.py` into your Python environment's path.
+Installation will place an executable `poolvr` into your Python environment's path.
 From a command-line, just enter:
 ```
 poolvr